Spatial superposition for a two-dimensional matter-wave interferometer in an inverted harmonic potential with gyroscopic rotational stability: Magnetic Field Profiles

 The magnetic fields used in this scheme are of two types: linear magnetic fields for stages 1, 3, and 5, and non-linear magnetic fields for stages 2 and 4, see the illustrative figures of these stages in \ref{fig:0}.
-For the purpose of illustration, we suppressed the $y$-direction in these plots.
+For illustration purposes, we suppress the $y$-direction in these plots.
 We will discuss the motion along the $y$-direction later.
-The primary aspect of the spatial superposition is being created along the $x$-direction.
-However, we will introduce an additional dimension, $y$, for more realistic modelling.
+The primary aspect of spatial superposition is that it being created along the $x$-direction.
+However, we will introduce an additional dimension, $y$, for more realistic modeling.
 For the linear part, we used the magnetic field~\cite{Marshman2022}:

 where $B_{0(l)}$ represents the bias magnetic field along the x-direction, and $\eta_l$ represents the gradient magnetic field, with units of T and T/m, respectively.
-We wish to align the NV spin along the $x$-direction to maximise the force along this direction.
+We wish to align the NV spin along the $x$-direction to maximize the force along this direction.

 For non-linear magnetic fields \cite{Zhou:2024voj}:

 where $\eta_{nl}$ represents the gradient of the non-linear magnetic field with the unit $T/m^2$.
 The mechanism for switching on and off the two magnetic fields at each stage can be written as follows: